woohoolabs/yin/README.md

     }

     /**
-     * Provides information about the "meta" section of the current resource.
+     * Provides information about the "meta" member of the current resource.
      *
      * The method returns an array of non-standard meta information about the resource.
 If
-     * this array is empty, the section won't appear in the response.
+     * this array is empty, the member won't appear in the response.
      *
      * @param array $book
      * @return array